Custom-coloured DecraClouds installed in meeting room

 A Better Workplace Experience

-PET acoustic panels offer a practical and visually adaptable way to achieve this.
-Whether used on walls, ceilings or as suspended features, they can help office interiors feel calmer, more functional and better suited to the needs of modern work.
+PET acoustic panels provide a practical and flexible solution.
+Whether installed on walls, ceilings or as suspended features, they help create a calmer and more functional workplace.

 Call to Action

-If you are planning an office fitout, refurbishment or new commercial workspace, contact Decrasound to discuss PET acoustic panels, ceiling baffles, clouds and other sound-absorbing solutions for office environments.
+If you are planning an office fitout, refurbishment or new workspace, contact Decrasound to discuss PET acoustic panels, ceiling baffles, clouds and other sound-absorbing solutions.

 Frequently Asked Questions